“Every company is…transitioning their workforce into the age of AI.”

 - Oswald Campesato, Trainer, Author, Cofounder, CEO, Developer at iQuarkt, and UCSC Extension Instructor of:

 - Ravishankar Chityala, Senior Software Development Engineer at Elekta and UCSC Extension Instructor of:

 - Kelvin Lwin, Senior Deep Learning instructor at NVIDIA

 - Shashi Sathyanarayana, Founding CEO of NumericInsight.com and UCSC Extension Instructor of:

 You will also have the opportunity to meet Mayen Udoetuk, Ed.D., who stepped into her position as director of Engineering and Technology at UCSC Silicon Valley Extension just before the fall quarter.

 Upcoming AI Events and Courses at Extension

-If you’re interested in exploring our AI-related courses, visit Database and Data Analytics on our website.
+If you’re interested in exploring our AI-related courses, visit our website.